memgraph/gqlalchemy/docs/reference/gqlalchemy/transformations/translators/nx_translator.md

 class NxTranslator(Translator)
 ```

 Uses original ids from Memgraph.
 Labels are encoded as properties.
-Since Networkx allows
+Since NetworkX allows
 that nodes have properties of different dimensionality, this modules makes use of it and stores properties
 as dictionary entries.
-All properties are saved to Networkx data structure.
+All properties are saved to NetworkX data structure.

 #### to\_cypher\_queries